 Fig. 2 of the DePalma et al.5 contains the stable isotope record (43 sampling spots) and osteohistology of specimen number FAU.DGS.ND.755.57.T, which is a sturgeon pectoral fin spine.
 However, this exact specimen number is also declared in the Supplementary Information associated with a different graph that only involves 35 sampling spots.
-This graph also has a line dip without a marked data point, which may be a 36th sampling point, but this has not been clarified.
+This graph also includes a line dip without a marked data point, which may be a 36th sampling point, but this has not been clarified.
 Multiple inconsistencies indicate that the graphs5 were produced by image-handling software such as Adobe Photoshop.
 Since the paper does not provide the original data5, these results cannot be corroborated or understood.
 The referred issues listed below are also illustrated in Figures 1 – 9 of this article.

 According to the figures in DePalma et al.,5, each sample location yielded hydroxyapatite samples for stable carbon and oxygen isotope analyses.
-The methods5 declare that these samples were analysed using a Gas Bench II linked to a Thermo Finnigan dual-inlet MAT 253 Stable Isotope Ratio Mass Spectrometer21.
+The methods5 declare that these samples were analysed using a Gas Bench II linked to a Thermo Finnigan dual-inlet MAT 253 Stable Isotope Ratio Mass Spectrometer31.
 The analytical setup in this study5 mirrors the one utilised at the Vrije Universiteit Amsterdam6.
 However, our experience6 indicates that configuration does not allow for the high-resolution sampling of such small samples5, unless additional measures are taken, such as temporarily cryo-focussing of the produced CO2 with liquid nitrogen6.
 Notably, such an approach was not described or declared in DePalma et al.5.